agougher/geminus/README.md

 The functions were built specifically with scientific research in mind, so are likely not useful for all purposes.

-The main function in this package is `sendPrompt` which sends a text or text and image to the LLM and will return a single text string as a response.
+The main function in this package is `sendPrompt` which sends text or text and image to the LLM and will return a single text string as a response.
 When tabular data is requested, the `cleanTable` function can be used to attempt to parse the text string to a data frame, based on